andreiw/FdtBusPkg/README.md

 ## Security Policy

-Intel is committed to rapidly addressing security vulnerabilities affecting our customers and providing clear guidance on the solution, impact, severity and mitigation.
+I am committed to addressing security vulnerabilities with a reasonable response time for an open-source/hobby project and providing clear guidance on the solution, impact, severity and mitigation.
+If you need more than that, we can discuss consulting services.

 ### Reporting a Vulnerability

 Please report any security vulnerabilities in this project utilizing the guidelines [here](https://www.intel.com/content/www/us/en/security-center/vulnerability-handling-guidelines.html).

 ## Contribute

-This is a [RISE Project](https://riseproject.dev) under the Firmware WG.
-See the [project wiki page](https://wiki.riseproject.dev/display/HOME/EDK2_00_03+-+FdtBusDxe+support).

 Contributions are welcome.
 Please raise issues and pull requests.